beckettkev/Goldfish/README.md

 Goldfish is a React.JS inline People Search tool for SharePoint 2013 (SPO).
 This tool provides people search results in a format configurable by the individual, inline within a SharePoint site (without taking you away from what you are doing).

-The next two pieces of work will be forthcoming in a future release (in priority order):

-	1) Refactor of field rendering

-	2) Jasmine / Jest specs integration

 ## Code Example
 ```javascript
 	var options = {